KSemenenko/GoogleAnalyticsForXamarinForms/README.md

 # Google Analytics for Xamarin Forms

 This project is a cross platform library for Xamarin Forms, which enables a handy use of Google Analytics in your applications.
-I've decided that rhere should be a broad-based library with no connection to native libraries Google in Xamarin (too long to install).
+I've decided that there should be a broad-based library with no connection to native libraries Google in Xamarin (too long to install).

 Should you have any comments or suggestions, please let me know.
-Let's make it an easy-to-use tool for uour projects.
+Let's make it an easy-to-use tool for our projects.

 ### Additional thanks to the project that inspired me:
 * Google Analytics SDK for Windows and Windows Phone (https://googleanalyticssdk.codeplex.com/)